PriyankaMP05/priyankaMP.github.io/resume.md

                                                                                                    Priyankamp597@gmail.com

   **CAREER OBJECTIVE**
-    Seeking a challenging job in a dynamic  industrial environment so that I can professionally grow and prove my skills as a software engineer.
+  seeking a challenging job in a dynamic  industrial environment so that I can professionally grow and prove my skills as a software engineer.
 To add valuable assets to your esteemed organisation as an active member by utilising my innovative thinking and creativity.

    **EDUCATIONAL QUALIFICATIONS**

    COURSE    | INSTITUTION    | % OF MARKS SECURED | YEAR OF PASSING